arms-mbon/data_workspace/latest/qualitycontrolled_data/combined/README.md

 * [combined_ImageData.csv](https://github.com/arms-mbon/data_workspace/tree/main/qualitycontrolled_data/combined/combined_ImageData.csv): containing the image IDs, filenames and download URLs for each sampling event for each observatory.
 Where available, the ARMS plate number and face are also indicated (see the [ARMS Handbook](https://github.com/arms-mbon/documentation/tree/main/armsmbon_handbook) for more information).
 Only the sampling events with images are listed here.
 * [combined_ObservatoryData.csv](https://github.com/arms-mbon/data_workspace/tree/main/qualitycontrolled_data/combined/combined_ObservatoryData.csv): containing the observatory metadata.
 * [combined_OmicsData.csv](https://github.com/arms-mbon/data_workspace/tree/main/qualitycontrolled_data/combined/combined_OmicsData.csv): containing the ENA accession numbers for all sequences that have been stored in ENA.
 Only sampling events for which sequencing has been performed are listed here.
 NOTE THE REMARKS ON OMICS DATA BELOW.
 * [combined_SamplingEventData.csv](https://github.com/arms-mbon/data_workspace/tree/main/qualitycontrolled_data/combined/combined_SamplingEventData.csv): containing a listing of all sampling events that have occurred to date.
 Included here are incomplete events, where ARMS units have only been deployed and not yet retrieved.
+NOTE THE REMARKS ON SAMPLING EVENT DATA BELOW.

 **Quality control**